antmicro/kenning/docs/source/dl-deployment-stack.md

 Models are usually trained with FP32 precision or mixed precision (FP32 + FP16, depending on the operator).
 Some targets, on the other hand, may significantly benefit from changing the precision from FP32 to FP16, INT8 or INT4.
-The optimizations here are straightforward for the FP16 precision, but the integer-based quantizations require dataset calibration to reduce precision without a siginificant loss in a model's quality.
+The optimizations here are straightforward for the FP16 precision, but the integer-based quantizations require dataset calibration to reduce precision without a significant loss in a model's quality.

 Other optimizations change the computational representation of the model by e.g. layer fusion or specialized operators for convolutions of a particular shape, among others.